 Bow hunting wild turkey can be very exciting and if done properly, fruitful as well.
 Hunting wild turkeys using a bow takes skill and patience, that is why not many hunters embark on this difficult adventure.
-If you are a big game fan, think of a bow hunting for wild turkey adventure as a spring training.
+If you are a big game fan, think of a bow hunt for wild turkey adventure as spring training.
 We offer you some tips regarding this particular type of hunting:

 First of all, the draw weight: a confident bow hunter will always choose a draw weight that will not affect his ability to make an accurate shot, no matter what are circumstances in which he will make that shot.
 We recommend using a bow scale in order to check the bow’s draw weight, we like setting the bow to the high end of its draw weight, so make sure you get a bow that is comfortable for you to draw.
 The heavy vibrations that are produced during the shot can in some cases alter the limb bolts and will reduce the draw weight when you back the limbs way out to put bow on a lower weight, and also cause some unwanted noise and shock.